Lessons from the Wendy's dynamic pricing controversy that every QSR operator should understand before communicating about digital menu capabilities.

 Customer Trust Erosion

-- Increased skepticism about Wendy's pricing
+- Increased skepticism about pricing

-- Concern that prices were being manipulated
+- Concern that prices were manipulated

-- Reduced trust compared to competitors
+- Reduced trust vs. competitors

 Competitive Weaponization

-- Burger King tweeted about "stable" pricing
+- Burger King tweets about “stable” pricing

-- The narrative became industry conversation
+- Narrative became an industry meme

 Internal Disruption